Automorphisms of profinite mapping class groups: Notations, definitions and preliminary results

 \begin{definition} The \emph{procongruence pants graph} $\kC_P(S)$ is the $1$-dimensional abstract simplicial profinite complex obtained as the inverse limit of the finite abstract simplicial complexes $C^\l_P(S)$, for $\G^\l$ varying over the set of all congruence levels of $\G(S)$. \end{definition}

-For a more comprehensive treatment of $\kC_P(S)$, we refer to \cite{BFL}.
+For a more comprehensive treatment of $\kC_P(S)$, we refer to \cite{BF}.
 Here we only recall the basic properties which we will need later.
 The vertices of $\kC_P(S)$ are in natural bijective correspondence with the profinite set $\kC(S)_{d(S)-1}$ of facets of the procongruence curve complex and its edges with the profinite set $\kC(S)_{d(S)-2}$ of $(d(S)-2)$-simplices.
 To the decomposition in irreducible components of the Fulton curves $\cF^\l(S)$, for all levels $\G^\l$, corresponds a decomposition of the procongruence pants graph $\kC_P(S)$ in closed subgraphs called \emph{profinite Farey subgraphs}.
-They are parameterized by the profinite set $\kC(S)_{d(S)-2}$ and the profinite Farey subgraph associated to $\s\in\kC(S)_{d(S)-2}$ is denoted by $\hF_\s(S)$.
-Its set of vertices is in natural bijective correspondence with the profinite set of facets of $\kC_P(S)$ containing $\s$.
+They are parameterized by the profinite set $\kC(S)_{d(S)-2}$.
+The profinite Farey subgraph associated to $\s\in\kC(S)_{d(S)-2}$ is denoted by $\hF_\s(S)$ and its set of vertices consists of the profinite set of facets of $\kC_P(S)$ containing $\s$.